Posted on 3 Comments

 1) During the warm-up, DO NOT stretch cold muscles.

-2) You can stretch lightly before intense running, after 10 minutes of the warm-up easy running part.
+2) You can stretch lightly before intense running, after 10 minutes of the warm-up, and the easy running part.

 3) Ease into each stretch and don’t bounce or force it.